Mobilpadde/NRAW.js/README.md

 var Reddit = new r("Testbot v0.0.1 by Mobilpadde");
 ```

-Or you can fill in three parameters, which are a user-agent, a cookie and the modhash of a reddit-user:
+Or you can fill in three parameters, which are a user-agent, a cookie and the modhash of a Reddit user:

 ```javascript
 var Reddit = new r("Testbot v0.0.1 by Mobilpadde", cookie, modhash);